palmaresHQ/palmares/packages/databases/docs/consumers/reference/managers.md

 #### set

 Used for updating ot creating information on the database.
-It's the same thing as `.get` except that it expects that you call `.data()` at the end of the queryset.
+It's the same thing as `.get` except that it expects that you call `.data()` at the end of the [QuerySet](https://github.com/palmaresHQ/palmares/blob/model-fields-new-api/packages/databases/docs/consumers/reference/querysets.md) .

-- **CREATE**: When the queryset does not contain ANY `.where()` clauses, it'll be a _CREATE_ operation.
+- **CREATE**: When the [QuerySet](https://github.com/palmaresHQ/palmares/blob/model-fields-new-api/packages/databases/docs/consumers/reference/querysets.md) does not contain ANY `.where()` clauses, it'll be a _CREATE_ operation.
 By default you can create more than one item on the same query.
-- **UPDATE**: When the queryset contain ANY `.where()` clause, either on the root or its child querysets, it'll be an _UPDATE_ operation.
+- **UPDATE**: When the [QuerySet](https://github.com/palmaresHQ/palmares/blob/model-fields-new-api/packages/databases/docs/consumers/reference/querysets.md) contain ANY `.where()` clause, either on the root or its child [QuerySets](https://github.com/palmaresHQ/palmares/blob/model-fields-new-api/packages/databases/docs/consumers/reference/querysets.md), it'll be an _UPDATE_ operation.
 It'll allow just one item to be set, if more than one is present, we will use the first one.

 _Example:_